 Some entry points, including large airports, are expected to have pre-registration booths for collecting data from visitors, where, notably, a photo could be taken before they arrive at a border desk.

-Significant delays are expected this year as this information is gathered and the system gets going.
+Significant delays are expected immediately after the launch of the EES, as this information is gathered and the system gets going.

 The records will be kept for three years from the data first recorded (unless no date of exit is recorded, in which case they are kept for five years).